comtihon/enot/docs/templating.md

     {vm_args, "rel/vm.args"}.
     {extended_start_script, true}.
 # app.src templates
 When running build Coon can also use templates to convert app.src -> app.
-It uses
-`modules`, `app`, `hostname` and `erl`.
+It can use environment vars and `modules`, `app`, `hostname`, `erl` as special vars.
 Modules is the list of all compiled module names, `hostname` is the current hostname, `erl` is an Erlang version this package is compiled with and the `app` is an instance of `Package` class.
 Simple example: